rcl-ssl/docs/api/standalone.md

 ## Create a Certificate Order

-You will first need to create a certificate order before you can create a certificate.
+You will first need to create a certificate order before you can create a Stand Alone certificate.

 Send a **POST** request to :